Courtesy of General Mills and Post

 “The taste you can see” got an upgrade with Peanut Butter Toast Crunch, a sugar-dusted cereal that the box claimed had “real peanut butter in every bite.”
 It was introduced in 2004, removed from shelves, and brought back in 2013 before disappearing again.
 People were so nuts for this cereal that there’s an online petition demanding that General Mills resurrect the fan favorite.
 For what it’s worth, you could likely recreate real peanut butter French toast using simple pantry staples.

-There was a time when rocky road was so much more than just an ice cream flavor.
-In the ‘80s, it was a cereal flavor, too.
+There was a time when rocky road was so much more than just one of America's favorite ice cream flavors.
+In the ‘80s, it was a cereal too.
 Chocolatey and nutty coated marshmallows were mixed in among vanilla and chocolate puff pieces.
-Rocky Road had three mascots: a friendly guitar-playing chocolate corn puff named Choco, a vanilla guitar-playing corn puff named Van, and a sexy chocolate-covered marshmallow singer named Marsha.
+Rocky Road Cereal had three mascots: a friendly guitar-playing chocolate corn puff named Choco, a vanilla guitar-playing corn puff named Van and a chocolate-covered marshmallow singer named Marsha.
 The three made up a band that played in the cereal’s commercial.

-Sprinkle Spangles were inspired by sugar cookies (which they basically were) with pieces reminiscent of vanilla shortbread covered in rainbow sprinkles.
+Sprinkle Spangles debuted in the early ‘90s, when the average cost of breakfast was less than $10.
+They were inspired by sugar cookies with pieces reminiscent of sweetened corn puffs covered in rainbow sprinkles.
 “Sprinkle Spangles taste so sweet... taste so crunchy.
-‘Cause we spangle every angle with sprinkles,” boasted the commercial in 1994.
+Cause we spangle every angle with sprinkles,” boasted the commercial.
 The mascot of Sprinkle Spangles was a genie who granted children bowls of the crispy cereal.
 “You wish it, I dish it!” he promised.
 However, those wishes soon ran out.

-More from The Daily Meal:
+More from The Daily Meal